Approved by the N&G Committees: July 10, 2023

 The Nominating & Governance Committees are responsible for reviewing with the Boards, on an annual basis, the requisite skills and characteristics of new Board and incumbent members, as well as the composition of the Boards as a whole.
 This assessment will include members’ qualification as independent, as well as consideration of diversity, including professions, geographic representations, knowledge, abilities, race, ethnicity, age, gender and sexual orientation and identification, as well as skills and experience in the context of the needs of the Boards.
 The Boards shall make an affirmative determination as to whether any independent director has material relationships with either of the Companies (either directly or as a partner, shareholder or officer of an organization that has a relationship with the Companies).
 The Boards may adopt and disclose categorical standards to assist it in making determinations of independence in accordance with the rules of the applicable Exchanges.

 Nominees for directorship will be selected by the Nominating & Governance Committees in accordance with the policies and principles in their charter and these Corporate Governance Guidelines.
-Directors will not be nominated for election to the Boards by the Nominating & Governance Committees after their 75th birthday, although the Boards may nominate candidates after such age under special circumstances.
 The invitation to join the Boards should be extended by the Boards themselves, by the Chair of the Nominating & Governance Committees and the Chair of the Boards.

 It is the sense of the Boards that a size of 10 to 14 members is appropriate.
 However, the Boards may adjust their size from time to time as they deem appropriate.